 Mariners vs. A's Highlights

-Tony Kemp had a two-hit, two-RBI game and Sheldon Neuse drove in the walk-off run in the 10th to lift the A's to a 4-3 win over the Mariners
+Shea Langeliers slapped three hits and drove in one to back JP Sears' solid outing, leading the A's to a 5-3 win over the Mariners

-Tony Kemp had a two-hit, two-RBI game and Sheldon Neuse drove in the walk-off run in the 10th to lift the A's to a 4-3 win over the Mariners
+Shea Langeliers slapped three hits and drove in one to back JP Sears' solid outing, leading the A's to a 5-3 win over the Mariners

+NEW YORK (AP) — Andrew Benintendi hit a tiebreaking, two-run homer in the seventh inning and the New York Yankees got a win they desperately needed, beating the Toronto Blue Jays 4-2 Sunday to avoid a four-game sweep.
+On the day Yankees general manager Brian Cashman was booed while the team retired the No. 21 of former star Paul O’Neill, the AL East leaders won for just the 10th time in 30 games since the All-Star break.
+They top the division by eight games over Toronto.
+“No secret what we’re go

+TORONTO — Trainer Kevin Attard has his Stanley Cup.
+Moira came on strong down the stretch to earn a record-setting victory in the $1-million Queen's Plate on Sunday at Woodbine Racetrack.
+That secured Attard his first career Plate title on his sixth attempt.
+The win is the culmination of a childhood dream for Attard.
+And although he's been a finalist as Canada's champion trainer the last four years and earned Grade 1 victories at the E.P.
+Taylor Stakes, Woodbine Mile and Prince of Wales.
+Attard

 The Blue Jays' playoff hopes hinge on these three factors.